gottacatchenall/ms_sampling_effort/manuscript.md

 varying responses in our measurements of network properties and further could impact our ability to reliably predict interactions.

 ***The primary recommendations for study design that this paper provides***

-How does this effect how we design samples of interactions?
+How can this effect how we design samples of interactions [@Jordano2016SamNet]?
+The primary takeaway is that when planning the sampling effort across sites, it is necessary to take both the species richness of the metaweb into account.

-Take species richness and relative abundance into account.
+and relative abundance into account.
 A model similar to that which we show here can be used to provide a neutral expectation of true-negative probability given a number of observations of individuals at a given place and time.